Graduate Education FAQ

 Is the GRE required?

-Do I have to take the TOEFL or IELTS exam?
+Do I have to take the TOEFL, Duolingo, or IELTS exam?

-If you are an international student or if English is not your native language, and you have not previously received a FOUR-year degree in a U.S. University, then yes you must take the TOEFL, (or IELTS).
-We like TOEFL scores above 94.
-We may also call you to evaluate your English further.
+Whether you are an international or domestic student, you are required to take the TOEFL (or Duolingo, or IELTS) if English is not your native language and you have not previously received a four-year degree from a U.S. university.
+Carnegie Mellon prefers TOEFL scores above 102, scores for Duolingo 120/160 and above, and scores for IELTS above 7.5.
+If your scores are below these, we may also opt to call you to evaluate your English further.

 Can I arrange an interview or a visit to the department?